-Lake Nakuru is indeed famous for its avian spectacle.
+Despite its unusual waters, Lake Nakuru boasts an abundance of life.
+It remains extremely famous for its avian spectacle.
 More than 400 species of birds call this marvel of geology and the surrounding park home.
-Chief among these are two types of the pink flamingo.
-At times, as many as 2 million of these birds stay on the lake at one time.
-What an incredible photo opportunity this must be.
+Chief among these are two types of pink flamingo.

 At times, up to 2 million of these birds stay on the lake at one time.
 The lake and surrounding park are also home to myriad animal species such as a population of both highly endangered black rhino and white rhinos.
 Cheetahs, lions, and leopards also appear.